deployment

 This prompt is your genesis Blockchain RID; you must save this in the config file.
 This is the identifier for all your following deployments to the chain.

-If you already have a deployment and have not added the chain identifier in your Project Settings file, the command chr deployment
+If you already have a deployment and haven't added the chain identifier in your Project Settings file, the command

 If you want to override the state, ignore the chain identifier.